 - The HealthNewsReview toolkit for health journalists

-COVID-19 is a health communication challenge for public health experts.
+COVID-19 is an ongoing health communication challenge for public health experts.
 You already know what a health writer does, but remember that we are also public health advocates.
-Our readers act on the advice we give, and the words we write, so we are obligated to write socially responsible health content.
-If you have the opportunity to write about COVID-19, hopefully you can incorporate these best-practices and help your readers avoid unnecessary panic and confusion.
+Our readers act on the advice we give and the words we write.
+So we need to write socially responsible health content.
+You can develop your writing skills with daily writing exercises or take one of our health writing courses.

 I hope you found this post helpful.
 By incorporating these best practices, you can help your readers avoid unnecessary confusion and panic.